cast-org/figuration/docs/widgets/dropdown.md

 Event callbacks for the root menu happen on the toggle element.
 Callbacks for the submenus occur on the submenu's sibling anchor (toggle).

+Show and hide, both before and after, events have an added `relatedTarget` property, whose value is the toggling anchor element.

+Before and after hide events have a `clickEvent` property (only when the original event type is `click`) that contains an event object for the click event.

 <div class="table-scroll">
     <table class="table table-bordered table-striped">
         <thead>